Continuing Education Activity

-PPD may lead to poor maternal-infant bond, failure of breastfeeding, negative parenting practices, marital discord, as well as worse outcomes concerning child physical and psychological development.
+PPD may lead to poor maternal-infant bonds, failure of breastfeeding, negative parenting practices, marital discord, as well as worse outcomes concerning the child's physical and psychological development.
 The remission of symptoms will reduce the risk of behavioral and psychiatric problems in the offspring.

 A prior episode of PPD increases the future risk of major depression, bipolar disorder, and PPD.

 Past personal and family histories of postpartum depression and postpartum psychosis should also be noted.

 During the evaluation, it is important to include drug and alcohol history, smoking habits, and all prescription and over-the-counter-drug medications.
 Screening for PPD can be done 2 to 6 months after childbirth.
 There are several screening tools available, and one of the most frequently used is the Edinburgh Postnatal Depression Scale (EPDS).
 It is a 10-item questionnaire filled out by patients and takes a few minutes to complete.
 An EPDS cutoff score equal to or greater than 13 is required to determine if patients are at risk for developing PPD.

 This screening test provides the basis for additional clinical tests.
-The objectives of the clinical evaluation are to constitute the diagnosis, assess suicidal and homicidal risks, in this case usually infanticide, and to rule out other psychiatric illnesses.
+The objectives of the clinical evaluation are to constitute the diagnosis, assess suicidal and homicidal risks, in this case usually infanticide, and rule out other psychiatric illnesses.